Attempted abduction near school: Man arrested after police hunt for person who tried to grab child

 The child was not harmed.

-Investigations over the following 24 hours, however, had led police to today charge a 21-year-old man with assault.
+However, police today charged a 21-year-old man with assault.

 He is due to appear in the Manukau District Court tomorrow.

-Detective Senior Sergeant Tom Gollan said the incident caused concern in the community and police thanked the public for their assistance.
+Detective Senior Sergeant Tom Gollan said police thanked the public for their assistance.

 "This appears to be an isolated incident and we want to reassure the community that there is no wider risk," he said.

-Favona Primary School, in Māngere, yesterday alerted parents and the wider school community to the incident.
+Favona Primary School, in Māngere, yesterday alerted parents and the wider school community.

-A message on the Favona Primary School Facebook page read: "We have just been told of an attempted abduction of a young child on their way to school with a parent in the area.
+A message on the school's Facebook page read: "We have just been told of an attempted abduction of a young child on their way to school with a parent in the area.

 "We want to do everything we can to keep your children safe, so please pick your children up and drop them off, if possible."

-The school told parents that any children waiting to be picked up at the end of the day will have to wait inside the school grounds - for their own safety.
+The school told parents that any children waiting to be picked up at the end of the day would have to wait inside the school grounds - for their own safety.

-"Thanks for your help with this and please let other parents know about the need for safety around drop-offs and pick ups."
+"Thanks for your help with this and please let other parents know about the need for safety around drop-offs and pick-ups."

 The school principal declined to comment yesterday.